 - Emotional distress

-If a fall down accident resulted in an injury and you need the services of a Jersey City slip and fall attorney who will aggressively fight for the restitution you deserve, please contact the Law Offices of Anthony Carbone online or calling 201-963-6000 today to schedule your free consultation.
+If you or a loved one has suffered a fall down accident, you will benefit from experienced legal advice.
+Please contact the Law Offices of Anthony Carbone online or calling 201-733-2230 today to schedule your free consultation.